Skip to content

 Effective Role Calculation

-3. Team membership → Highest role from team memberships
+3. Team membership - the highest role from the user's team memberships

 Permission Dependencies